 Orwell proceeds to mount a defense for the inevitable backlash surrounding his praise of spring and the toad.
 The fact that he had to justify his foray into the softer side of life provides deep insight into the psyche of post-WWII culture.
-It was a world where appreciation for nature was dismissed as sentimental tripe, only uttered by urban sophisticates who had never known the toils of working the fields.
-To waste energy waxing about the natural world and its small joys at the beginnings of the Atomic Age, critics contended, was at best backwards thinking and self-indulgent, and at worst dangerous in its promotion of political quietism and inaction.
-Society must always strive to become better and not rest on its laurels of its achievements.
+Fondness for nature was dismissed as antiquated and sentimental.
+To waste energy on the natural world and its small joys at the beginnings of the Atomic Age, critics contended, was at best backwards thinking, and at worst dangerous in its promotion of political quietism and inaction.

 Orwell counters both claims.
 He rejects the idea that a love for Nature only surfaces in those removed from it, citing that humans have always valued it throughout history and continue to so in cultures with strong agricultural roots.
-He approaches the second critique slant, suggesting that a utopia achieved through technological and social perfection in which one cannot stop to enjoy the simple pleasures offered by Nature is perhaps not one worth living in.
-In what is probably the climax of the entire piece, Orwell pens a statement, part personal conviction, part searing indictment, that remains as potent a warning today as it was the day he inscribed it to paper:
+He approaches the second critique slant, suggesting that a utopia achieved through technological and social perfection in which one cannot stop to literally smell the roses is perhaps not one worth living in.
+In the climax of the entire piece, Orwell pens a statement that is as relevant today as it was the day he inscribed it to paper:

 In this passage, I get a glimpse of the man behind the persona of George Orwell, and I cannot help but admire him.
 In 1946, Eric Blair was in declining health, physically and mentally worn by first-hand experiences with colonialism, poverty, and war.
 Yet through this slew of self-imposed and circumstantial challenges, he managed to preserve the sensitivity of a child.
 In Why I Write (a piece I urge every writer to read), he speaks of his inability and unwillingness to abandon the worldview he acquired in childhood.
 “Only child life,” he writes in Such, Such were the Joys, the last essay before his death, “is real life.”
 This undiminished capacity for wonder and empathy established Blair’s humanity, provided grounding for his moral authority, and helped forge his enduring legacy as one of 20th century’s greatest writers.